JetBrains/amper/docs/Documentation.md

 _How_ to produce the desired product, that is, the build rules, is the responsibility of the Amper build engine and [extensions](#extensibility).
-In a Gradle-based Amper projects it's possible to use [plugins](Documentation.md#using-gradle-plugins) and write [custom Gradle tasks](#writing-custom-gradle-tasks).
+In Gradle-based Amper projects it's possible to use [plugins](Documentation.md#using-gradle-plugins) and write [custom Gradle tasks](#writing-custom-gradle-tasks).

-Amper supports Kotlin Multiplatform as a core concept and offers a special syntax to deal with multi-platform configuration.
+Amper supports Kotlin Multiplatform as a core concept and offers special syntax to deal with multiplatform configuration.
 There is a dedicated [**@platform-qualifier**](#platform-qualifier) used to mark platform-specific code, dependencies, settings, etc. You'll see it in the examples below.

 ## Project layout

-Basic single-module Amper project looks like this:
+A basic single-module Amper project looks like this:

 ```
 |-src/